facebook/fresco/docs/01-resizing-rotating.md

 - **Resizing** is a pipeline operation executed in software.
 This changes the encoded image in memory before it is being decoded.
 - **Downsampling** is also a pipeline operation implemented in software.
 Rather than create a new encoded image, it simply decodes only a subset of the pixels, resulting in a smaller output bitmap.

-### Which should you use?
+### Which should you use and when?

-Usually scaling.
+If the image is not much bigger than the view, then just scaling should be done.
 It's faster, easier to code, and results in a higher quality output.
+However, for images much bigger than the view, such as **local camera images**, resizing in addition to scaling is higly recommended.

+As for what exactly "much bigger" means, as a rule of thumb if the image is more than 2 times biger than the view (in total number of pixels, i.e. width*height), you should resize it.
+This almost always applies for local images taken by camera.
+For example, a device with the screen size of 1080 x 1920 pixels (roughly 2MP) and a camera of 16MP produces images 8 times bigger than the display.
+Without any doubt resizing in such cases is always best to be done.

+For network images, try to download an image as close as possible to the size you will be displaying.
+By downloading images of inappropriate size you are wasting the user's time and data.

+If the image is bigger than the view, by not resizing it the memory gets wasted.
+However, there is also a peformance trade-off to be considered.
+Clearly, resizing imposes additional CPU cost on its own.
+But, by not resizing images bigger than the view, more bytes needs to be transfered to GPU, and images get evicted from the bitmao cache more often resulting in more decodes.
+In other words, not resizing when you should also imposes additional CPU cost.
+Therefore, there is no silver bullet and depending on the device characteristics there is a threshold point after which it becomes more performant to go with resize than without it.

+### Scaling

 To scale, simply specify the `layout_width` and `layout_height` of your `SimpleDraweeView`, as you would for any Android view.
 Then specify a [scale type](scaling.html).

 Scaling uses Android's own built-in facilities to match the image to the view size.
 On Android 4.0 and later, this is *hardware-accelerated*, on devices with a GPU.

-The downside of scaling is that if the image is much bigger than the view, then the memory gets wasted.
-This will also affect the performance because more bytes needs to be copied to GPU and the images will get evicted from the bitmao cache more often.

 ### Resizing

 Resizing does not modify the original file.
 Resizing just resizes an encoded image in memory, prior to being decoded.

-We recommend using resizing only for local camera images, which on most devices are much larger than the size of a the device's screen.

-For network images, try to download an image as close as possible to the size you will be displaying, and then scale it.
-By downloading images of inappropriate size you are wasting the user's data.

 To resize pass a [ResizeOptions](../javadoc/reference/com/facebook/imagepipeline/common/ResizeOptions.html) object when constructing an `ImageRequest`: